Collaboration Workflow

 That proposal powers the workflow page at /collab/{id}, where you manage collaborators, assets, and communication for that project.

-Think of a collaboration as a shared project space backed by a proposal: the sender owns the project, receivers get access based on their invite permissions, and both sides use the same workflow surfaces to keep work and communication in one place.
+Think of a collaboration as a shared project space backed by a proposal: the sender owns the project, receivers get access based on their Compliance Role and Access Scope, and both sides use the same workflow surfaces to keep work and communication in one place.

 Where collaborations live in the app